 Legal obligations include acquiring officiant credentials and ensuring the marriage license is signed and submitted.
 States vary on requirements, with some needing registration or ordination.
 Researching local laws helps officiants ensure legal validity.

 Personalization plays a crucial role in wedding officiation.
-Officiants work with couples to develop ceremonies that mirror their personalities and shared journey.
+Officiants work with couples to develop ceremonies that mirror their personalities and shared journeys.
 This may include unique vows, meaningful readings, or symbolic rituals.
 Understanding the couple’s vision allows officiants to deliver heartfelt ceremonies.

 Storytelling forms the cornerstone of an engaging ceremony.
 Officiants often share anecdotes about the couple’s relationship history, enhancing the emotional connection for all attendees.
 Authentic storytelling can make wedding officiations memorable and impactful.